joshualim30/joshualim30/README.md

 # About Me:
 Hi!
-I am a 21 year old software engineer, entreprenuer, and student studying Business Analytics with a minor in Computer Science at the University of Central Florida.
+I am a 21 year old software engineer, entreprenuer, and student studying Business Analytics and Computer Science at the University of Central Florida.
 Studying and developing my tech stack for over a decade has allowed me to become proficient in multiple languages, stacks, and environments.
-I am currently looking for a Software Engineer Internship for Summer 2025, alongside developing personal projects and redeveloping my social interaction platform set to launch late 2024/early 2025 under my company, Creating Real.
+I am currently looking for a Software Engineer Internship for Summer 2026, alongside developing personal projects and redeveloping my social interaction platform set to launch under my company, Creating Real.

 [![](https://visitcount.itsvg.in/api?id=joshualim30&icon=5&color=6)](https://visitcount.itsvg.in)